Delaware.gov logo

 Solar Sprint Guidelines Solar Sprint Registration

-The Junior Solar Sprint is part of a national competition where students build and race solar-powered model cars.
+The Junior Solar Sprint is part of a national competition in which students build and race solar-powered model cars.
 It is co-sponsored in Delaware by the DNREC Division of Climate, Coastal and Energy and the Delaware Technology Student Association (TSA).

 Middle school students work with classmates and teacher advisors over several months to build model cars powered by solar photovoltaic cells, better known as solar panels.
 DNREC provides two starter Junior Solar Sprint kits to each participating school.
 Each kit includes a solar panel, an electric motor, and guidelines.